cortexapps/backstage-backend-plugin/README.md

       Authorization: Bearer ${CORTEX_TOKEN}
 ```
 > ℹ️
 > The ${CORTEX_BACKEND_HOST_URL} value should point to the Cortex API.
-If syncing to Cortex Cloud this would be `https://api.getcortexapp.com`.
-If running Cortex Self-Managed, please updated accordingly.
+If syncing to Cortex cloud this would be `https://api.getcortexapp.com`.
+If running Cortex self-managed, please update accordingly.

 5. (Optional) You can choose to have the entity sync cron job use gzip to compress the entities by updating `cortex.ts` from step 2.
 You must also update the Backstage HTTP proxy to allow the `Content-Encoding` header.